 \subsubsection{Thermal boundary condition}

 Consider a typical mixer composed of two circular rods inside a cylindrical tank.
 The tank and the rods are heated or cooled and can rotate around their respective axes.
 This two-rod mixer is suitable for obtaining global chaotic flow without large KAM regions \citep{elomari2009,elomari2010a}.
-Consider a highly viscous fluid of $Re \approx 1$ with a high Prandtl number $Pr=10^4$, so it is difficult to mix.
+Consider a highly viscous fluid of $Re \approx 1$ with a high Prandtl number $Pr=10^4$, so that it is difficult to mix.
 Because of the combination of mixing with heat transfer, the wall boundary condition plays a particular role that is different from the mixing of a passive scalar considered without heating or cooling.
-The role of the wall has been discussed in previous sections, in Section~\ref{topological} where the case of a slip boundary is considered in a 2D bounded flow and in section~\ref{open_closed} where the notion of a chaotic saddle in open flow is presented.
-In previous studies \citet{elomari2010a, elomari2010b} have shown for Newtonian and non-Newtonian fluids and for a constant wall-temperature boundary condition that the efficiency of thermal exchange is strongly dependent on the choice of the stirring protocol imposed on the walls.
+The role of the wall has been discussed in previous sections, in Section~\ref{open} where the notion of a chaotic saddle in open flow is presented and in Section~\ref{closed} where the case of a slip boundary is considered in a 2D bounded flow. \citet{elomari2010a, elomari2010b} have shown for both Newtonian and non-Newtonian fluids and for a constant wall-temperature boundary condition that the efficiency of thermal exchange is strongly dependent on the choice of the stirring protocol imposed on the walls.
 The main conclusion from these works is that maximizing heat transfer from the wall boundaries requires that the walls (i.e., the tank or rods here) move alternately.
-This way, one avoids the development of closed streamlines near the wall, which reduce the advection from the wall zones and prevent the persistence of confined hot or cold fluid zones.
+This way, one avoids the development of closed streamlines near the wall, which reduces advection from the wall zones and prevents the persistence of confined hot or cold fluid zones.
 Continuous modulation of wall movement is not sufficient to produce effective chaotic mixing and the existence of stagnation points on the static walls is necessary to create separatrices from which heteroclinic tangles are created (see Fig.~\ref{fig:ALT_MC}).
-Thus, thermal chaotic mixing is controlled by the topology of the flow near the moving or non-moving parietal walls.
+Thus, thermal chaotic mixing is controlled by the topology of the flow near the moving or non-moving walls.
 However, the choice of a thermal wall boundary condition, either constant wall boundary condition or constant wall heat flux, gives rise to fundamental differences in the evolution of the fluid temperature and its homogenization.